alvaroloes/enumer/README.md

 ## How to use
 The usage of Enumer is the same as Stringer, no changes were introduced.
 For more information please refer to the [Stringer docs](https://godoc.org/golang.org/x/tools/cmd/stringer)

+## Additional functions of this fork
+This fork additionally implements the Scanner and Valuer interface to use a enum seamlessly in a database model.